MicrosoftDocs/win32/desktop-src/PerfCtrs/retrieving-counter-names-and-explanations.md

 ---
-Description: 'The performance data contains index values that you use to locate the names and help text for each registered object and counter.' ms.assetid: '9ddd1672-61cf-41c2-bec0-0d2b775bf970'
+Description: The performance data contains index values that you use to locate the names and help text for each registered object and counter. ms.assetid: 9ddd1672-61cf-41c2-bec0-0d2b775bf970
-title: Retrieving Counter Names and Help Text
+title: Retrieving Counter Names and Help Text ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving Counter Names and Help Text

 The performance data contains index values that you use to locate the names and help text for each registered object and counter.
-The **ObjectNameTitleIndex** and **ObjectHelpTitleIndex** members of the [**PERF\_OBJECT\_TYPE**](perf-object-type-str.md) structure contain the index values to the object name and help text, respectively, and the **CounterNameTitleIndex** and **CounterHelpTitleIndex** members of the [**PERF\_COUNTER\_DEFINITION**](perf-counter-definition-str.md) structure contain the index values to the counter name and help text, respectively.
+The **ObjectNameTitleIndex** and **ObjectHelpTitleIndex** members of the [**PERF\_OBJECT\_TYPE**](/windows/win32/Winperf/ns-winperf-_perf_object_type?branch=master) structure contain the index values to the object name and help text, respectively, and the **CounterNameTitleIndex** and **CounterHelpTitleIndex** members of the [**PERF\_COUNTER\_DEFINITION**](/windows/win32/Winperf/ns-winperf-_perf_counter_definition?branch=master) structure contain the index values to the counter name and help text, respectively.

 To retrieve the names or help text, call the [**RegQueryValueEx**](https://msdn.microsoft.com/library/windows/desktop/ms724911) function.
 Set the *hKey* parameter to one of the following predefined keys.
 Typically, you would use the **HKEY\_PERFORMANCE\_NLSTEXT** key, so you do not have to determine the user's language identifier.